microsoft/DeepSpeed/blogs/comm-opt/README.md

   *Fig 1: Different MoE parallel layout. left) E + D, which places the GPUs in EP dimension first before adding DP, right) D + E, that replicates each expert by DP size, before constructing EP.
 We get faster AllReduce for the second layout while increasing the AlltoAll time.
 It potentially resutls in faster e2e training time, as the communication volume for AllReduce (total parameter size) is normally much more than AlltoAll (MLP activation memory).*<br>
 </div>
 By changing this layout from E + D to D + E (shown in Fig 1), where we first replicate each expert by D times and then add them across expert-parallel dimension, we can reduce the AllReduce time substantially.
-On an A100-DGX cluster, where each node has 8 GPUs, we see about 8x reduction in cross-node communication-volume for the parameter update process.
+On an A100-DGX cluster, where each node has 8 GPUs, we see about 8x reduction in cross-node infiniband communication-volume for the parameter update process, which are now processed faster using the intra-node NVLinks.
 Note that by adding this optimization, we increase the cost of AlltoAll happening for the MoE part of the model, however, we have seen that the preformance benfit of AllReduce overweighs this cost.

 Table 1 summarizes the saving observed for training a 7B dense and a MoE architecture by using the optimized AllReduce scheme.
 After applying the multi-rank bucketing technique, we reduce the AllReduce time by 4x for dense architecture and 5x - 8x for the MoE one.
 In addition, we obtain an extra 3x saving using the new D + E layout for the MoE architecture.
 Therefore, we see higher performance gain on MoE architectures when using large number of GPUs.
 For instance, when training a 7B-base MoE architecture, we reduce iteration-time from 13 sec to 9.5 sec on 512 GPUs (37%) and from 16.1 sec to 5.1 sec on 1k-GPU setup (3.2x).
 <div align="center">